-Friends of Pathways co-hosts National Trails Day with the Bridger-Teton National Forest, Hoback Sports, Hershberger Designs, The Vandenberg Experience, and The Hole Hiking Experience, Inc. Lunch provided and brews from Snake River Brewing.
+Friends of Pathways co-hosts National Trails Day at the Cache Creek Trailhead with the Bridger-Teton National Forest, Hoback Sports, Hershberger Design, The Vandenberg Experience, and The Hole Hiking Experience, Inc. Lunch provided and brews from Snake River Brewing.

 Please bring gloves and water and wear closed toed shoes and pants.